top of page

 This can show up as:

-• Overanalyzing texts or conversations
+• Overanalyzing or constantly thinking about texts or conversations.

 Trauma therapy for attachment anxiety can help you:

-• Feel secure even when others are unavailable
+• Feel secure even when others are unavailable.

-• Tolerate uncertainty without spiraling
+• Tolerate uncertainty without spiraling.

-• Enjoy being alone without feeling empty
+• Enjoy being by yourself without feeling empty or bad about yourself.

-• Develop relationships at a natural, comfortable pace
+• Develop relationships at a natural, comfortable pace.

 Connection stops feeling like an emotional emergency.
+Instead, it can be something enjoyable and satisfying.

 People-Pleasing, Self-Sacrifice, and Difficulty Speaking Up